 Once we open an investigation with Yodlee, we are not given a timeframe from them as to how long they’ll take to resolve the issue.
 Many issues can be solved within a few days, however, more complicated issues can take many weeks!
 Where possible, we will keep our users informed with any information about the progress of the investigation.

 Sometimes bank feed problems are user account-specific.
-This means, that the issue is not related to a known current bank feed issues, and, unfortunately, we can’t know when one-off incidences of this type will occur.
+This means, that the issue is not related to a known current bank feed issue, and unfortunately, we can’t predict when one-off incidences of this type will occur.
 When these incidences are brought to our attention, we take action by providing Yodlee with as much information as possible and keeping users informed.

 Connected bank feeds are read-only